NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Barbarian.md

 * * *

 You become trained in Athletics; if you were already trained in Athletics, you instead become trained in a skill of your choice.
 You become trained in barbarian class DC.
-You can use the [[Actions/Rage|Rage]] action.
-Choose an [[Class Features/Instinct|Instinct]] as you would if you were a barbarian.
-You have that instinct for all purposes and become bound by its anathema, but you don't gain any of the other abilities it grants.

-* * *
+You can use the Rage action.
+While raging, you take a –1 penalty to AC.

-**Special** You cannot select another dedication feat until you have gained two other feats from the barbarian archetype.
+Choose an instinct as you would if you were a barbarian.
+You have that instinct for all purposes, but you don't gain any of the other abilities it grants.
+If that instinct has anathema, you're bound by them.

 ## [[Feats/Barbarian Resiliency|Barbarian Resiliency]] Feat 4